githubtraining/reviewing-a-pull-request/responses/04_requesting-changes.md

 ### Requesting Changes 101

 Before you submit your review, your line comments are pending and only visible to you.
 You can edit pending comments anytime before you submit your review.
 To cancel a pending review and its pending comments, scroll down to the end of the page in the Conversation tab.
 Then click **Cancel review**.

+## Step 4: Leave a review that asks for changes

+If you could check out this code for me and tell me what is wrong, that would be fantastic.

 ### :keyboard: Activity: Requesting changes